What St. Bernard of Clairvaux and the Gaithers Have in Common: The Holy Name of Jesus

 Stephanie A. Mann is the author of Supremacy and Survival: How Catholics Endured the English Reformation, available from Scepter Publishers.
 She resides in Wichita, Kansas and blogs at www.supremacyandsurvival.blogspot.com.

-On January 3, we celebrate the optional memorial of the Holy Name of Jesus, a feast which gained its place on the Roman Calendar in 1721 by the order of Pope Innocent XIII.
+On Jan.
+3, we celebrate the optional memorial of the Holy Name of Jesus, a feast that gained its place on the Roman Calendar in 1721 by the order of Pope Innocent XIII.
 The feast had been celebrated by various orders (Franciscans, Oratorians, Augustinians, etc.) on various dates.
-The feast was removed from the Roman Calendar after the Second Vatican Council—although sources note that a Votive Mass remained— and Pope St. John Paul II restored it in 2002, assigning the date of January 3.
-On the calendar for the Extraordinary Form, it is celebrated on the First Sunday of the new year, unless that Sunday falls on January 1, 6, or 7—then it is celebrated on January 2, as it is this year.
+The feast was removed from the Roman Calendar after the Second Vatican Council—although sources note that a Votive Mass remained — and Pope St. John Paul II restored it in 2002, assigning the date of Jan.
+3. On the calendar for the Extraordinary Form, it is celebrated on the First Sunday of the new year, unless that Sunday falls on Jan.
+1, 6, or 7—then it is celebrated on January 2.

 The Name of Jesus